Skip to main content

 Payments to Foreign Nationals

 The Internal Revenue Service (IRS) along with the U.S. Citizenship and Immigration Services (USCIS) impose regulations in regards to certain types of payments for foreign nationals.
 Failure to follow these regulations may result in penalties and interest imposed by the IRS.
-NCSU is required to comply with U.S. federal tax law when making payments to or on behalf of non-citizens of the United States.
+NC State University (NC State) is required to comply with U.S. federal tax law when making payments to or on behalf of non-citizens of the United States.
 In addition to tax regulations, certain payments are only allowable based on an individual’s immigration status pursuant to immigration law.
-Since NCSU is required to comply with U.S. tax and immigration laws when making payments to its foreign visitors, and since these rules can be complex, both the University Controller’s office and the International Compensation and Taxation office work together to assist departments in the process of paying foreign nationals while maintaining compliance.
+Since NC State is required to comply with U.S. tax and immigration laws when making payments to its foreign visitors, and since these rules can be complex, both the University Controller’s office and the International Compensation and Taxation office work together to assist departments in the process of paying foreign nationals while maintaining compliance.

 International Compensation and Taxation employs foreign national tax specialists devoted specifically to these matters.
-These specialists can assist departments and NCSU foreign visitors in understanding their U.S. tax obligations.
-Many international students, research scholars and visitors come to NCSU, and most are “nonresident aliens” for tax purposes.
+These specialists can assist university departments and foreign visitors on understanding their U.S. tax obligations.
+Many international students, research scholars and visitors who come to NC State are “nonresident aliens” for tax purposes.
 Individuals who are deemed to be “nonresident aliens” for US federal income tax purposes are subject to tax under the Internal Revenue Code.
 In general, all income (wages, scholarships, fellowships, prizes, awards, etc.) paid by the university to a foreign person, or to a third party on behalf of the foreign person, is taxable UNLESS the income is:

 (1) exempt from tax under the provisions of an income tax treaty between the U.S. and the person’s country of residence;